World struggles to react to North Korea test

 - Calls for tougher sanctions

-World leaders lined up to condemn the blast Friday which reportedly had the explosive power of 10 kilotons, almost twice as large as the previous test, according to Kim Nam-wook of South Korea's Meteorological Administration.
+World leaders lined up to condemn the blast Friday which was estimated to have an explosive power of 10 kilotons, almost twice as large as the previous test, according to Kim Nam-wook of South Korea's Meteorological Administration.

 But what happens next?
 And who is in a position to lay down the law to North Korea and its nuclear program?
 Its closest ally China is reluctant to go further than a statement of condemnation and Pyongyang is already subject to the strictest sanctions in the world.
 There are few options left, short of cutting off the power supplies -- in effect, turning off the lights in North Korea.